Open Now — 24/7 Plumbing

 1. Check For Water Leaks

-To check for hidden leaks, close the water supply to your house for a few hours and keep an eye on the water meter.
-If there are any fluctuations in the reading, there might be significant leaks in the water supply.
+To check for hidden leaks, close the water supply to your house for a few hours and monitor the water meter.
+If the reading fluctuates, there might be significant leaks in the water supply.
 You can identify the source by checking faucets and exposed plumbing pipes.
 Other sure signs of leaks include water pooling near drains and the sudden appearance of moulds.

 Trap Leaking Sink